Local Emergency Planning Committee (LEPC)

 As a citizen, you now have the right to know about chemicals in your community.
 You have the right to make your own informed decisions as to whether these chemicals are a threat to your health or environment.
 The more each of us learns about, understands, and participates in managing chemical hazards, the safer our communities will be for everyone.

-For more information about the LEPC, contact the Cumberland County Department of Public Safety at 717.218.2900.or email LEPC@ccpa.net.
+For more information about the LEPC, contact the Cumberland County Department of Public Safety at 717.218.2900, email LEPC@ccpa.net, or visit their website.